jsidrach/NetWatcher/README.md

 Documentation
 ----
 NetWatcher's web interface documentation is built with [phpDocumentor](https://www.phpdoc.org) and included in the [docs/front-end/](docs/front-end/) folder as a webpage.
 The FPGA Web Service documentation is build with [apiDoc](http://apidocjs.com/) and included in the [docs/back-end/](docs/back-end/) folder as a webpage too.
+To explore the available calls, it is also possible to import the file `fpga-api/api-docs/fpga-api.json.postman_collection` into [Postman](www.getpostman.com).
 Further documentation about the project architecture and additional reading can be found in the [project's docs](docs/).

 Bugs and feature requests
 ----